manpages/role./fantasy2.md

      grant 1 *traveling* temorary hit point to a mount or 1 *traveling* temorary structural point to a vehicle; At all times you can craft level 1 traveling tools and level 1 vehicles.

+##### Magical Travel

+Spend 1 mental point: Summon a level-1 mount for one travel.

 #### Wealth (active | wealth category, possessions)

+   Welath points don't restore during rests.
+You can do a lot of things with wealth, here is an idea of balanced basic interactions that are suggested to keep in mind while deciding what a character can or can't do with their wealth.

+   + **Employ**: Pay 1 wealth point: Hire a minion or recruit a character with experience points equal to the base adventurers' experience points for one local mission (that doesn't involve trans-region travel).

+   + **Bribe**: Pay 1 wealth point: Make a minor decision that has a local impact.

+   + **Acquire magic item**: Pay 1 wealth point: acquire ownership of a minor magic item *(See “Magic Items”)*.

-   + As you get this option, restore 1 wealth point.
+   + **Income**: As you get this option, restore 1 wealth point.
 If you can't, add wealth units to your active equal to half of the unit value of your maximum wealth category.

-   + Spend 50 wu to make a DC 1 *wealth + wealth points* check to reveal a minor fact about a certain obscure lore, or a major fact about a widely-known lore or hire an outlook for a day. *(Wu stands for “wealth units” — the measure of wealth that is held in a character's inventory)*
+   + Spend 50 wu to make a DC 1 *wealth + 1dp* check to reveal a
+     minor fact about a certain obscure lore, or a major fact about a widely-known lore or hire an outlook for a day. *(Wu stands for “wealth units” — the measure of wealth that is held in a character's inventory)*

+##### Magical Wealth

+Spend 1 mental point: Target character gets *luck* emblem with "next time you would receive wealth units, you get twice that amount instead".

 #### Socialization (identity | gather information, standings)

    + As you get this option, increase a standing with any faction by 1.

-   + Spend a short rest to make a DC 1 *socialization + gather information* check to reveal a minor fact about a certain obscure lore or a major fact about a widely-known lore.
+   + Spend a short rest to make a DC 1 *socialization* check to reveal a minor fact about a certain obscure lore or a major fact about a widely-known lore.

+##### Magical Socialization

+Spend 1 mental point: Target character gets *luck* emblem with "next time you would discover minor fact, discover lesser fact instead". *(Facts are minor, lesser, concealed, major, secret)*

 ### Combat